Royal Pavilion Estate

 Arts Council England has awarded £5.8 million and the Heritage Lottery Fund has also awarded £5 million to the project.

-Phase two includes internal refurbishment of the Royal Pavilion, refurbishment of the Royal Pavilion Garden and the creation of a new visitor centre.
+Phase two includes internal refurbishment of the Royal Pavilion and refurbishment of the Royal Pavilion Garden.

 Phase three includes further development of the Brighton Museum & Art Gallery to create: